Holiday rentals in Faro

 As the southernmost city in Portugal, Faro enjoys warm temperatures and plenty of sunshine all year round.
 Villas in Faro are popular during the peak months of July and August, as families head to the coast for some sea air to beat the heat in the larger cities of Lisbon and Porto.
 Visiting in spring or early autumn will still reward you with warm temperatures and low chances of rain, and you should find the streets quieter as you explore.
 The lead up to Shrove Tuesday (Mardi Gras) falls between mid-February and mid-March each year, and this is when Carnival takes place and the city comes alive with open-air parades in bright colours and a festive atmosphere.

-What are the top things to do in Faro?
+Top things to do in Faro

 Sé de Faro

 Built in the 13th century in dedication to the Virgin Mary, the cathedral is located in the heart of the Old Town.
 Reflecting the centuries of varied occupants in the area, the current cathedral was founded on the remains of a Moorish mosque, itself built in the place of a former Visigoth church and Roman temple.
 Having been rebuilt several times, it features an unusual mix of architectural styles, including Renaissance, Baroque, and Gothic.
 Climb the wooden staircase to the Bishop’s Palace for views across the city and out to sea.